In Japan and across Asia, an outpouring of support for Ukraine

 “With the possibility of a nuclear war, I felt it was necessary to send our voices of protest from an atomic-bombed city,” Erika Abiko, 43, who helped organize the Hiroshima protest, said in an interview with Japanese broadcaster NHK.
 “I hope that our solidarity will be conveyed to those who are suffering.”

-Donations are flooding in as well.
-Last Friday, the Ukrainian embassy in Japan tweeted out its Japanese bank account number for donations.
+Donations are flooding in, as well.
+On Friday, the Ukrainian Embassy in Japan tweeted its Japanese bank account number for donations.
 It has been retweeted and liked more than 432,000 times, with residents giving between 3,000 yen ($25) and 1,000,000 yen ($8,654).
 Others dropped off envelopes with cash donations at the embassy.

-Japanese billionaire Hiroshi Mikitani, the chief executive of e-commerce giant Rakuten, donated 1 billion yen ($8.7 million) toward humanitarian aid for Ukrainians, recalling his 2019 visit to Ukraine and meeting with President Volodymyr Zelensky.
+Japanese billionaire Hiroshi Mikitani, the chief executive of e-commerce giant Rakuten, donated $8.7 million toward humanitarian aid for Ukrainians, recalling his 2019 visit to Ukraine and meeting with President Volodymyr Zelensky.
 On Monday, Mikitani opened up a donation route through Rakuten.

-Japan said Monday it would allow Ukrainian refugees and Russians opposing the invasion into the country, and renew visas of Ukrainians in Japan who need to stay.
-It is joining the West in cutting off Russian banks from the SWIFT international payment system, which could hobble the Russia’s ability to do business outside of its own borders.
-Japan is also weighing sanctions on Belarus, which is expected to join Russia’s side in the invasion.
+Japan said Monday it would allow Ukrainian refugees and Russians opposing the invasion into the country and renew visas of Ukrainians in Japan who need to stay.
+It is joining the West in cutting off Russian banks from the SWIFT international payment system, which could hobble Russia’s ability to do business outside of its borders.
+Japan is also weighing sanctions on Belarus, which is expected to send in troops to aid Russia’s invasion.

-Japan’s response to the Russian invasion stands in sharp contrast to 2014, when the government imposed symbolic sanctions in response to Russia’s annexation of Crimea.
+Japan’s response to the Russian invasion stands in sharp contrast to 2014, when the government imposed symbolic sanctions in response to Moscow’s annexation of Crimea.
 At the time, the public’s response was muted, with a feeling that Crimea was a distant issue that did not affect the Japanese, said James Brown, an expert in Russian-Japanese relations at Temple University’s campus in Tokyo.

 But this time, the Japanese government and public are especially mindful of the implications of Russia’s actions in the Indo-Pacific region, especially in the face of an assertive China, Brown said.